 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

-Organizations that verify the quality of diamonds assign a clarity grade, where flawless is the highest and I3 is the lowest.
+Labs that evaluate the quality of diamonds assign a clarity grade, where flawless is the highest and I3 is the lowest.

-Let’s examine I versus SI diamond clarity, including the specific grades within each category and how they compare in areas such as inclusions, prices, popularity, and durability.
+Let’s examine I versus SI diamond clarity, including the specific grades within each category and how they compare in areas such as:

 What is I Clarity Diamond?

-I clarity diamonds have a significant number of inclusions that affect the diamond’s appearance and light performance.
-Its grade is a result of the inclusions being easily visible with a jeweler’s loupe at 10x magnification, but they’re almost always visible to the naked eye.
+I clarity diamonds have a significant number of inclusions that affect its appearance and light performance.
+The grade is a result of inclusions being easily visible with a jeweler’s loupe at 10x magnification, and they’re almost always visible to the naked eye.

 The imperfections are often ones that have more influence on the diamond’s quality.
-Inclusions such as pinpoints, needles, and internal graining rarely negatively affect a diamond.
+Inclusions such as pinpoints, needles, and internal graining rarely negatively affect a diamond if there are only a few small instances.

 Twinning wisps, dark crystals, and cavities are more noticeable and likely to diminish brilliance.
 If there are several large occurrences, it’s possibly a diamond to avoid.